kikipet/HALO/meeting-7-14-19.md

 Some of the things here are also on the main README, but for convenience I'll put them here as well.

+Meeting-specific things are in the TODO section of this document.

 ## Pi Crash Course

 ### Basic info